nlfiedler/zorigami/NOTES.md

 **Generating Encryption Data**

-1. Generate a random 16 byte salt, to be saved in PouchDB.
+1. Generate a random salt, to be saved in PouchDB.
-1. Generate a random 16 byte initialization vector (IV), to be saved in PouchDB.
+1. Generate a random initialization vector (IV), to be saved in PouchDB.
-1. Generate 2 random 32-byte "master keys".
+1. Generate two random "master keys".
 1. Derive encryption key from user provided password and the salt.
-1. Encrypt the master keys with AES/CBC using the the derived key and the IV.
+1. Encrypt the master keys with AES/CTR using the the derived key and the IV.
 1. Calculate the HMAC-SHA256 of (IV + encrypted master keys) using the derived key.
 1. Store everything in the PouchDB encryption record.